pp4rs/DEPRECATED-installation-guide/docs/r.md

     Choose “Edit”.

-    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, add:
+    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, copy and paste the following string without spaces at the start or end:

             ;C:\Program Files\R\R-3.4.1\bin
     Click on OK as often as needed.